bw-math/bw-math/source/assignments/problems/probability/02_CONDITIONAL.rst

 	b.
 What is the probability that a person chosen at random from those in this sample whose incomes are over $50,000 will be in the 31-45 age category?
 Show your work.

 	c.
 Based on your answers to *part a* and *part b*, is annual income independent of age category for those in this sample?
 Explain.

-5. **2018, Free Response, #3**

-Approximately 3.5 percent of all children born in a certain region are from multiple births (that is, twins, triplets, etc.).
-Of the children born in the region who are from multiple births, 22 percent are left-handed.
-Of the children born in the region who are from single births, 11 percent are left-handed.

-	a.
-What is the probability that a randomly selected child born in the region is left-handed?

-	b.
-What is the probability that a randomly selected child born in the region is a child from a multiple birth, given that the child selected is left-handed?